stevenktruong/math-website/data/classes/31b.1.20f/notes/week-7.md

 </theorem>

-See [Week 6 Notes](week-6#direct-comparison) for some pictures and intuition for the theorem.
+See the [Week 6 Notes](./week-6#direct-comparison) for some pictures and intuition for the theorem.
 So now that we have a good conceptual handle on comparison, how do we use it?

 When approaching a problem, you should try to have an idea of whether an integral will converge or diverge (I'll talk about this more during the examples):